 What is Credit Card Interchange Fee

 In a credit card or debit card transaction, the card-issuing bank in a payment transaction deducts the interchange fee from the amount it pays the acquiring bank that handles a credit or debit card transaction for a merchant.
-The acquiring bank then pays the merchant the amount of the transaction minus both the interchange fee and an additional, usually smaller fee for the acquiring bank or ISO, which is often referred to as a discount rate, an add-on rate, or passthru.
+The acquiring bank then pays the merchant the amount of the transaction minus both the interchange fee and an extra, usually smaller fee for the acquiring bank or ISO, which is often referred to as a discount rate, an add-on rate, or pass-thru.

 Credit Card Interchange on Rewards Cards

 As much as consumers love their reward credit cards, many merchants hate them.

 Whenever you swipe a credit card, merchants get dinged for an interchange fee.
 And guess what?
 Those interchange fees go, in part, toward your credit cards rewards.

 Credit card rewards contribute to the costs associated with card processing.
 Merchants can’t add a credit card surcharge, many charge higher prices than would otherwise be necessary.

 Yes, merchants can mitigate these expenses by refusing credit cards, or by choosing which cards they’ll accept.
 Indeed, the fact that American Express isn’t as widely accepted as other card types is primarily due to their higher costs.